 Who is Richard Serra?

 Richard Serra is a leading sculptor who is known for creating minimalist artwork.
 While he began his career after studying fine arts at Yale University, he created the sculpture Tilted Arc in 1981 in New York after celebrating his fortieth birthday.
-By this time he was already highly recognized and this is one of the reasons so much attention has been given to what became of the Titled Arc, an artwork that was intended to grace the Foley Federal Plaza for a long time and would be relocated in 1989 after it became the subject of a heated debate.
+By this time, he was already highly recognized.
+This is one of the reasons so much attention has been given to what became of the Titled Arc, an artwork that was intended to grace the Foley Federal Plaza for a long time and would be relocated in 1989 after it became the subject of a heated debate.

 The Tilted Arc

-The Tilted Arc was commissioned by the United States General Services Administration (GSA) and from Serra’s own assessment, he had purposed for it to be placed at the Foley Federal Plaza in front of the Jacob K. Javits Federal Building in Lower Manhattan.
+The Tilted Arc was commissioned by the United States General Services Administration (GSA).
+From Serra’s own assessment, he had purposed for it to be placed at the Foley Federal Plaza in front of the Jacob K. Javits Federal Building in Lower Manhattan.

 The controversy caused by the sculpture

-Built to stand at 3.7m high and spanning 38m long, the unique feature of the tilted arc was its lean to one side.
+Built to stand at 3.7 meters high and span 38 meters long, the Tilted Arc’s unique feature was its lean to one side.
 It would have been a permanent addition to this busy part of the city had the administration taken time to prepare the people before its arrival.
-To the office workers, the artwork appeared to them as ugly and oppressive, an obstacle which had the potential to catch graffiti.
+To the office workers, the artwork appeared to them as ugly and oppressive, an obstacle that had the potential to catch graffiti.
 Outright protests began to have it pulled down or transferred when two petitions gathered a total of 1,300 signatures.
-Since the GSA had commissioned the work and thought it was good at the particular area, they stood by their decision arguing that 1,300 signatures against a local population of 10,000 were not enough to influence their decision.
+Since the GSA had commissioned the work and thought it was good at the particular area, they stood by their decision, arguing that 1,300 signatures against a local population of 10,000 were not enough to influence their decision.